electric-eloquence/fepper/README.md

 ##### Linux and other Unix-like OSs:

-It is not recommended to use Fepper's graphical Git Interface with Linux and other, more obscure Unix-like OSs.
+It is not recommended to use Fepper's graphical Git Interface in Linux and other, more obscure Unix-like OSs.
 It is not straightforward to authenticate with GitHub CLI in such OSs.
 The technical knowledge required to authenticate would be better applied using Git as intended for Developers.